-Peter Glassen is a brand consultant, media scientist and art historian.
+Peter Glassen is a brand consultant and semiotician.
 He has significant experience in the field of visual communication.
-After he completed his professional training as an
+After he completed his professional training as an advertising designer in former East Germany, he founded an advertising agency at the age of 20 after the fall of the Berlin Wall.

-Later he started his own brand consulting business in Berlin and was commissioned by various educational institutions as a lecturer on visual communication.
-Parallel to his consulting activities, he studied communication sciences and art history at the Free University of Berlin.
+In the mid-90s he started his own brand consulting business in Berlin.
+Parallel to his consulting activities, he studied communication sciences and art history.
 His studies focused on semiotics and iconology.
-These subjects unified his interest in brand communication and his passion for images.
+These subjects unified his passion for branding and his interest in images.

 He earned his doctorate at the University of Basel with a focus on «Brand Myth – Mythological images in brand advertising».
 His dissertation was a media science study of the brands Nike, Adidas and Puma.
-The work deals critically with mythologically staged images in brand advertising.
+The work examines mythologically staged images in brand advertising.

 Today Peter Glassen advises and supports companies and organisations in Switzerland and Germany.
 Together with market researcher and cognitive psychologist Réka Farkas, he developed a successful consulting concept with which a brand identity can be precisely analysed and strategically developed based on personality psychology.